cronvel/smart-preprocessor/documentation.md

-Smart Preprocessor allows you to preprocess a Javascript module, to build modified versions or even load at run-time (*require()*) a modified version of the code.
+Smart Preprocessor allows you to preprocess a Javascript module, to build modified versions of the module, or even load a modified version of the module at run-time (*require()*).

-While it is inspired by the C/C++ preprocessor, the syntax is different in order to be in phase with the Javascript's spirit.
+While it is inspired by the C/C++ preprocessor, the syntax is different to be more in phase with the Javascript's spirit.

 Its syntax is hidden behind the comment mark, so the original source file is [perfectly operationnal without any pre-processing](#recommandations)